 Taking a longer view can help you understand stock market volatility and gain perspective.
 In the short term, security prices can swing unpredictably and unnerve investors.
 However, we believe the market tends to reward patient investors who tolerate market volatility over long periods.

 Remember, market volatility is always present and doesn’t predict returns or tell you what direction stocks will go next.
-We view market volatility as the price investors pay in order to participate in stocks’ historically superior long-term growth potential.
+We view market volatility as the price investors pay to participate in stocks’ historically superior long-term growth potential.

 Inflation